bzeng18/AIPI531/Final Project/Readme.md

 **Similarity Calculation:** To find similar movies, we used a technique called cosine similarity.
 This technique measures the cosine of the angle between two vectors, giving us a measure of how similar they are.

 **Weighted Rating Calculation:** We also used a weighted rating formula to calculate a score for each movie.
 This score was based on the movie's average rating and the number of ratings it has received.
 The formula helps to give a more balanced recommendation by considering both the rating and popularity of the movie.

-**Evaluation:** We evaluated the performance of our recommender system using precision, recall, and F1-score.
-These metrics give us a measure of the effectiveness of our recommendations.

 To execute the code and run specific tasks, use the following commands: